“A river is not just an amenity, it is a treasure.”

 CELP works to protect the health of Washington’s – rivers and streams.
 River health demands leaving enough water instream to provide for clean water, recreation, and abundant fish and wildlife for today and future generations.
 The water in our rivers comes from precipitation in the winter but in the summertime rivers are fed by groundwater, which is the result of melting snowpack.

-In 1969, the people of Washington acted to set aside minimum levels of stream flow in our rivers and streams to protect fish, wildlife, and water quality by enacting the Minimum Flows Act.
+In 1969, the people of Washington acted to set aside minimum levels of stream flow in our rivers and streams to protect fish, wildlife, and water quality by enacting the Minimum Water Flows and Levels Act.
 This act charges the Department of Ecology with setting minimum environmental flows for streams and rivers throughout the state through administrative rules called instream flow rules.
+In 1971, the Water Resources Act strengthened this requirement, requiring that Ecology “shall” protect instream values such as fish, wildlife, aesthetics, recreation, and navigation.
 Those instream flow rules generally represent the stream flows levels month by month that scientists believe are the minimum required to sustain fish and wildlife.
 Knowing that these instream flow rules exist might give you the impression that the environmental values of Washington rivers are well protected.

 Sadly, this is not the case.